-I can't tell you how good it feels to know that even though right now he's more concerned with chewing on the edge of the pool, he will soon now how to climb out of it should he ever fall in.
-He will know how to swim at an early age and techniques for staying safe in the water.
+I can't tell you how good it feels to know that even though right now he's more concerned with chewing on the edge of the pool, he will eventually now how to climb out of it should he ever fall in.
+He will know how to swim at an early age and understand techniques for staying safe in the water.
 As a new mom (or I imagine for any mom), that's worth it's weight in gold.

 Of course, in typical "me" fashion, I learned a few things the hard way.
 Here are a few tips I gathered from our first few visits.